aleksander-jachowicz-sp/ITF-documentation/docs/ITF XML Reference.md

 There is one decision for the whole approval which represents pressing next or back button.

 `<FieldValue>` element content is the value that will be used to fill out the field in the form(when `validateOnly` is false(the default)).
 When `validateOnly` is true value will be compared to field value after the form submission.
 This is designed to validate content of automatically generated fields.
+Supports [attribute replacement](#attribute-replacement-pattern).

 For multivalued fields use `<FieldValues>` putting each value in `Value` tag.
 If the type of filed is Identity user ids as value(s).
 In case of ManagedAttribute type use the `value` of the ManagedAttribute